AaltoSciComp/scicomp-docs/training/scip/software-design-2022.rst

 **About the course:** Getting the desired end result is an important first step in writing your analysis script or program.
 But it is just the beginning of the journey to truly great software.
 In this course we set you on a path to thinking about the *design* of your code: how to make it obvious what the code does, that it is correct, efficient and elegant.
 As programmers, we are on this journey for our entire career.
 For example, we assume you know *how* to write a function in Python.
 In this course, we aim to teach you *which* function you should write.

 We will present some design guidelines and discuss them together.
-Then, we will all implement a simple, but not trivial, data analysis pipeline from the neuroimaging domain.
+Then, we will all implement a simple, but not trivial, data analysis pipeline.
 Next, we will review each-others code based on the design guidelines and note things that were designed well and things that could be improved.
-Finally, we will re-work our code based on the feedback we received and things we learned from reading other people's code.
+Finally, we will extend the goals of the analysis pipeline and re-work our code based on the feedback we received and things we learned from reading other people's code.
 Hopefully, you will end up with a pearl of great code that can serve as inspiration for the code you'll write from here on after.

-We expect that course participants are familiar with the Python programming language, along with the basic packages for scientific computing (NumPy/SciPy/Matplotlib/Pandas).
+We expect that course participants are familiar with the Python programming language, along with its basic packages.
 To test your knowledge of these basics (and point you to relevant documentation to fill in any gaps), we have designed the `Gizmo challenge <https://github.com/wmvanvliet/gizmo>`_.

 **Lecturers:**